 At the end of the 1951-52 school year, the High School Division was discontinued.
 In April 1957, the College was fully accredited by the Middle States Commission on Higher Education.
 The Middle States Commission on Higher Education in 1962, 1972, 1982, 1987, 1992, 1997, 2002 and 2012 reaffirmed this accreditation.
 Concurrently, the University achieved and maintained accreditation of its teacher education programs by the Delaware State Board of Education.

 On July 1, 1993, Delaware State College turned another chapter in its history when Gov. Thomas Carper signed a name change into law, thus renaming the College to Delaware State University.

-Accreditations include the Accreditation Commission for Education in Nursing, the Council on Social Work Education, the Accreditation Commission for Programs in Hospitality Administration, the Council for the Accreditation of Educator Preparation and the Accreditation Council for Education in Nutrition and Dietetics.
-The University’s College of Business is internationally accredited by the Association to Advance Collegiate Schools of Business.
+Accreditations include the Accreditation Commission for Education in Nursing, the Council on Social Work Education, the Accreditation Commission for Programs in Hospitality Administration, the Council for the Accreditation of Educator Preparation and the Accreditation Council for Education in Nutrition and Dietetics (candidate status).
+The University’s College of Business is an accredited member of AACSB International — The Association to Advance Collegiate Schools of Business.